 Somehow this method is related to breaking through writer’s block, as I have written in this post.

 “Allow yourself time.
 Do not force yourself to break through the block.
-Instead, stop writing, relax, do not think of anything – perfection, rejection, and all the things that break the rhythm of writing.
+Instead, stop writing, relax, and do not think of anything – perfection, rejection, and all the things that break the rhythm of writing.

-Try doing some of the things that make you happy – drink coffee, eat a slice of cake, or gobble a plate of your mom’s spaghetti – anything that relaxes your mind for a little while.
+Try doing the things that make you happy – drink coffee, eat a slice of cake, or gobble a plate of your mom’s spaghetti – anything that relaxes your mind for a little while.